 My versions of the Jataka tales were adapted from the book The Jataka or Stories of the Buddha’s Former Births (Cambridge University Press, 1895-1907) edited by E. B. Cowell, which is in the public domain.
 All direct quotes used when writing about the Jataka tales on the introductory pages also come from this book.

 For Jataka #273, which Cowell published in Latin rather than English, I used an English translation attributed to Bhikkhu Sujato in the legacy version of SuttaCentral.
 Google translate and a Latin-English dictionary were enough to be able to read the short Latin passages included in a few other stories.

 For in-depth background on the Jataka tales, Jataka Stories in Theravada Buddhism: Narrating the Bodhisatta Path (Ashgate, 2016) by Naomi Appleton is excellent.

 To read some non-abridged translations of Jatakas in modern English rather than the antiquated Cowell versions find The Jatakas: Birth Stories of the Bodhisatta (Penguin, 2007) by Sarah Shaw and The Ten Great Birth Stories of the Buddha: The Mahanipata of the Jatakatthavanonoana (Silkworm Books, 2016) by Naomi Appleton and Sarah Shaw

 All text on this website is my (Tim Bewer) original work and my not be used in any form without permission.
 That said, if you ask me I may say yes.
-All photos were taken by me and may not be used without asking me first.
+As mentioned above, the photos are a mix of mine and others; none may be used without permission.